j256/simplelogging/README.md

 dependency on any one logging package.
 I include this code into my libraries and so they can stay agnostic.
 This logging code allows you to write messages with the slf4j-style `{}` argument support, handles arrays appropriately, and supports up to 4 arguments before forcing the caller to pass in an object array or calling a different `logArgs(...)` method for variable arguments.
+It also supports "fluent" logging where you can chain log methods together to build your log message which generates no objects if the log level is not enabled.

-I understand that this library is similar to other logging systems which separate their API from the implementation.
+I understand that this library is similar to other logging systems which separate the API from the logging implementation.
 I think SimpleLogging is better than the others because it doesn't use the classpath order to satisfy the connection between the API and the backend.
 SimpleLogging includes calls directly to specific backend APIs which can be chosen through code or configuration.
 This direct calling allows for more control over the backend selection and usually fewer dependencies.

 SimpleLogging is also designed to be copied into your open source project so you don't have to add a maven dependency.
 Just copy the java files from ``src/main/java`` into your source tree and rename the packages as necessary.
 Please also